sethrylan/sethrylan.github.io/_posts/2012-07-31-arduino-altimeter.md

 Using Sparkfun's BMP085 sensor board ([SEN-09694](https://www.sparkfun.com/products/9694)), I put together some quick Arduino code to measure temperature-adjusted barometric pressure, store the data on an SD card using Adafruit's data logger shield ([v1.0](https://www.adafruit.com/products/243)), and then calculate altitude.
 This is a pretty simple project.
 In fact, the biggest challenge was getting a suitable formula for calculating altitude from atmospheric pressure.

-Testing the sensor was very simple, following the [tutorial](http://www.sparkfun.com/tutorials/253) and [schematic](http://www.sparkfun.com/tutorial/Barometric/Example1-sch.PNG) on Sparkfun's site.
+Testing the sensor was very simple, following the [tutorial](http://www.sparkfun.com/tutorials/253) and [schematic](http://www.sparkfun.com/tutorial/Barometric/Example1-sch.PNG) on Sparkfun's site with breadboard wiring.

 <p align="center">
   <img src="/images/2012-07/photo-1-e1343336399105-300x300.jpg" align="center" width="40%"/>
 </p>

-Now adding to the data logging shield.
+Now adding the sensor to the data logging shield.
 Don't forget which pins are which, because those will be facing the PCB.

 <p align="center">
   <img src="/images/2012-07/photo-3-e1343336344244-300x300.jpg" align="center" width="40%"/>